-A bust of Sir Charles Kingsford Smith has been presented for display at the RAAF Base Richmond Officers’ Mess by family members of the legendary aviator.
+A historic bust of Sir Charles Kingsford Smith has been presented for display at the RAAF Base Richmond Officers’ Mess.

-On 5 April 2018, Doctor Lawrence Kingsford Sayer presented the bust to Group Captain Brad Clarke, Chief of Staff to Headquarters Air Mobility Group.
+Doctor Lawrence Kingsford Sayer, son of artist Enid Fleming, presented the bust on 5 April 2018 to Group Captain Brad Clarke, Chief of Staff to Headquarters Air Mobility Group.

 RAAF Base Richmond has a strong historical connection to Sir Charles Kingsford Smith and the ‘Southern Cross’, the Fokker trimotor aircraft flown on some of his most famous flights.